vkaracic/wirecrab/README.md

 > Note: I've created this project to learn Rust and, other than for educational purposes, it's completely useless.
 If you need a network capturing/monitoring program use [tcpdump](https://www.tcpdump.org/) or [wireshark](https://www.wireshark.org/).

 A terminal utility for capturing the network packets and display them on screen.
-Currently supports only IPv4 packets.

 ### Install from source